-Also with Slimming World, keeping it as low syn as possible was also important and so for that creamy feel to this Dairy Free fish pie, I opted for light coconut milk.
+Also with Slimming Eats, keeping it as low fat as possible was also important and so for that creamy feel to this Dairy Free fish pie, I opted for light coconut milk.
 First poaching the fish in some stock, and the combining the flavoured stock with the coconut milk and some starch for a silky creamy sauce.

 Traditional Fish Pie is topped with regular creamy mashed potatoes, made with lashings of butter and cream or milk.
 I went for a mixture of sweet and white potato.
 Sweet Potato is perfect for a pie topping, as it really doesn't need anything other than seasoning mixed in.

 Want some other delicious dairy free recipes to try?
 Check out some of these:

 - Healthy Cottage Pie with Cauliflower Spring Onion Mash

 - Curried Butternut Squash and Brown Rice Soup

 - Carrot and Butter Bean Soup

 or head on over to my FULL RECIPE INDEX with over 850 delicious Slimming Eats Recipes all full searchable by meal type, ingredients etc

 How can I add a ⅓ speed foods to this Dairy Free Fish Pie?